msreyad/TrivagoOpenPositions/README.md

 Reporting
-Reports  are written into /test-output ==> Default suite ==> Default test.html after a successful run.
+* Reports  are written into test-output - Default suite - Default test.html after a successful run.
-Logs written into Log results with all expected rsults expected results also has been insetred in the Console
+* Logs written into Log results with all expected rsults.
+* expected results also has been insetred in the Console.